-The Word file of the Bylaws prior to the InDesign version did not use Word's automatic numbering; the numbering was all done by hand.
+The Word file of the Bylaws prior to the InDesign

+numbering was all done by hand.
 For the first InDesign version of the Bylaws (2017-01-17), we didn't fix this, those numbers are still hard-coded in there.
 For the next major revision, we should fix this.